lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 As you see, `super` is making a call to the method with the same name in the Super-Class (other word for Parent Class).

 #### Disclaimer
-As with `yield`, not often will you have to define your own parent/child classes, but you need to understand how it works, cause you will often inherit your classes from already coded classes.
+As with `yield`, not often will you have to define your own parent/child classes, but you need to understand how it works, cause you will often inherit your classes from classes already coded by developers.

 ### Class Methods

-We've seen things like this:
+Last week, we've seen things like this:

 ```ruby
 require "nokogiri"